CV GIANCARLODINARDO.6@GMAIL.COM

 Region-specific callouts in voiceover and text overlay across all five regions

-Creative library expanding monthly, sustaining $90k to $240k in spend without frequency becoming the ceiling
+Creative library expanding monthly, enabling scale from $90k to $240k in spend without frequency becoming the ceiling

 CoM% evaluated in trailing 60-90 day windows with lagged project context accounted for explicitly